ALKW/2048-AI/README.md

 # 2048-AI - Version 2.1

 ## Description
 AI that learned to play 2048 on its own.

-The goal was to make a neural netowork that learned to play 2048, while also making a lirbary that would allow this to be applied to any game.
-The network takes as input a serialized version of the users choosing, whether it be the screen pixels or the numbers on the board.
+The goal was to make a neural netowork that learned to play 2048, while also making a lirbary that would allow people to build neural networks that follow the N.E.A.T Genertic algorithms.
+The network takes as input a serialized version of the users choosing, whether it be the screen pixels or the numbers on the board and outputs corresponding to what the user specifies

-Everything except the visual library (pygame) was created from scratch
+Everything used (besides the stdlib and pygame) was custom built

+Custom items include:
+    Neural Networks with Genes, species, and fitness Breeding and mutation functions for networks
+    Snapshot generator
+    Snapshot parser
+    2048 Game

 ## Version 2.1:
 1. Added snapshot generation to allow a group of networks to be saved after the simulation is complete.
 These snapshots can loaded in later as a starting point for the network
 2. Added snapshot parsing to allow the user to start where they left off in a network.
+3. Added a tests folder to add tests to verify integrity of N.E.A.T Library

 ## Version 2.0:
 1. Breeding is done within species and mutating is done within species